Domestic Workers

 • gardeners

-• handy persons
+• handy persons, and

 Family members

-Family members engaged as domestic workers in their own home for more than 24 hours per week are considered full-time domestic workers if
+Family members engaged as domestic workers in their own home for more than 24 hours per week are considered full-time domestic workers if:

 • they are paid a stated wage